py1150/CastingAgency/README.md

 Roles:
 ------
-Casting Assistant:
+Casting Assistant:<br/>
 Can view actors and movies

-Casting Director:
+Casting Director:<br/>
-All permissions a Casting Assistant has and…
+All permissions a Casting Assistant has and…<br/>
-Add or delete an actor from the database
+Add or delete an actor from the database<br/>
 Modify actors or movies

-Executive Producer:
+Executive Producer:<br/>
-All permissions a Casting Director has and…
+All permissions a Casting Director has and…<br/>
 Add or delete a movie from the database